Li Bin (diplomat): Life and career

-Allegations of Espionage
+Allegations of espionage

 In 2006, Chinese officials took Li into custody for allegations of corruption.
 Soon after his arrest however, authorities began to allege that he had leaked state secrets to South Korean media outlets.
 Through a series of interrogations, Chinese authorities began to broaden their claims to say that Li had leaked state secrets to officials in the United States and South Korea.

 One South Korean journalist that was suspected to have profited off the leaks, Park Ki-sung, published a blog post that Li had not been his source.
-The information leaked as well as Li's contacts have never been publicly released.

 In 2007, Li was "lightly sentenced" to seven to eight years in prison on economic charges.